 Established in 1977

 Vancouver, WA 98662

 *Celebrating 41 years of business 1977-2018*

-Another thing we are doing around the clinic, for our hospitalized and lodging patients, is using the iCalmCat. iCalmCat is classical music that has been identified to have soothing effects on cats.
-The repeating melodies bring consistency and familiarity while the high pitch arousing frequencies are reduced and the calming lower pitch frequencies are increased.
+For hospitalized and lodging patients at our cat care clinic in Washington, we are now using the iCalmCat. iCalmCat plays a mixture of classical music that has been identified to have soothing effects on felines.
+The repeating melodies bring consistency and familiarity while the high-pitch frequencies are reduced and calming, lower-pitched frequencies are increased.

-The second thing to do is place a towel over the carrier once you leave the house.
-Decreasing the stimulation of what your cat sees/hears will help decrease the stress on the drive to the clinic and make your cat feel more comfortable.
+Another critical thing to do is place a towel over the carrier once you leave the house.
+Decreasing the stimulation of what your cat can see and hear in the vast outdoor environment can help reduce stress on the drive to and from the clinic.

-If you feel like your cat will be stressed in the waiting room feel free to wait in the car with your cat but please let us know.
-Please keep your cat in the carrier until you are in the exam room.
+If you are worried that your cat will be stressed in the waiting room, you can also wait in the car with your cat.
+If you choose to do this, please let our staff know, so we do not skip your appointment!
+We also ask that you keep your cat in their carrier until you are in the exam room.

 If all of these low-stress handling tips and tricks still don’t seem to help your pet, contact us to discuss sedation options to help your furry friend get through their check-up.